s-victor/TinyPedal/docs/customization.md

 Show total required fuel or energy to finish race.
 First value is raw reading with decimal places, second value behind `≈` sign is rounded up integer reading.

     End stint fuel, End stint energy
-Show remaining fuel or energy at the end of stint or race.
+Show remaining fuel or energy at the end of stint.

     Total Pit stops
 Show total number of pit stops required to finish race.
 First value is raw reading with decimal places, second value behind `≈` sign is rounded up integer reading.
 Note, sometimes when `Average pit seconds` is set to longer duration, ceiling integer reading may be rounded up `2` units higher than raw reading, this is not an error.
 For example, it may show `5.978 ≈ 7` instead of `5.978 ≈ 6`, this is because when calculating from `6` pit stops, due to less amount time spent in pit stop compare to `7`, more fuel is required per pit stop which would exceed tank capacity, hence calculator adds 1 more pit stop.